 “A split-level open plan warehouse conversion in Melbourne’s CBD needed a flexible solution to divide the open space into 2 rooms, while retaining the option of keeping the larger combined space when needed; an answer that would allow for light and airflow throughout the spaces but also a division between living and sleeping areas.
 The James Bond inspired solution involves a 4.6 meter high by 3.8m wide rotating library allowing books to be stored and accessed from either side and maximizing air-flow and light when needed by simply pushing on the corner to allow for full 360 degree rotation.”

 “Producing the least environmental impact possible was paramount with this project.
 Conventional ‘virgin’ MDF, Timber or Melamine all came with unacceptable environmental impacts, leading to an impasse that threatened to derail the project.
 The solution came via the collaboration with David Waterworth who specializes in reclaimed and recycled materials in his designs.
 Reclaimed plywood from construction site hoardings (the temporary barriers at the edge of construction sites) were sourced and the material’s unique characteristics of posters, weathering, graffiti and mismatched paints was incorporated into the design.
 The ply was sealed with natural beeswax, and with the construction processes minimizing off-cut waste, 30 sheets of plywood were saved from landfill for this project further limiting its environmental impact.”

 Aside from its neat rotational functionality, it also features engaging materiality.
-“The bookcase is manufactured from reclaimed plywood discarded from construction site hoardings, and the material’s unique characteristics of posters, weathering, graffiti and mismatched paints were incorporated into the design.”
 This kind of multi-dimensional collaborative project really shows that two (or three heads) is better than one.